 In the Office Building Division, we make every effort to ensure that waste is disposed of appropriately, and to this end we conduct on-site inspections of our industrial waste management subcontractors, which are required to cooperate based on the Waste Disposal and Public Cleansing Act.
-In fiscal 2017, we conducted inspections of two industrial waste management subcontractors.

 In the Retail Facility Division, from fiscal 2011 to fiscal 2012, we confirmed that waste was properly disposed of at our retail facilities in Japan, completing any adjustments to our agreements with waste management subcontractors.
-After that, we audited and inspected approximately 20 retail facilities annually to ensure compliance with adjusted waste disposal agreements, and in fiscal 2017 we carried out on-site inspections of waste management sites for all of our retail facilities.
-Going forward, we plan to continue performing audits and inspections to ensure that waste disposal rules are being properly followed.
+We audit and inspect numerous retail facilities annually to ensure compliance with adjusted waste disposal agreements.